mdn/browser-compat-data/docs/data-guidelines/index.md

 ## `"partial_implementation"` general usage guidelines

+**This guideline was added in August 2025.
+Feedback on this guideline is welcome.
+If you have questions or concerns about how to apply it, [file an issue](https://github.com/mdn/browser-compat-data/issues/new/choose).**

 You must set `"partial_implementation": true` when all of the following conditions are met:

 - The browser's support does not implement mandatory specified behavior.
 - The browser's support is inconsistent with at least one other browser.
 - The browser's support causes confusing feature detection results.
+- The browser's support has a demonstrable negative impact on web developers.

+This list only covers cases where `"partial_implementation": true` is required.
+`"partial_implementation": true` may apply in unusual situations not covered by this guideline, such as significant changes in a single-implementation feature's behavior before standardization.

 Setting `partial_implementation` stands alone.
 Unlike `"version_added": false`, `partial_implementation` does not dictate support data to descendant features.